team-eureka/flashcast-flasher/docs/files.md

 When your mod is installed, `imager.sh` is executed by `bash` in a shell environment which has the FlashCast helper functions pre-defined (see `helpers.md`).
-If the filesystem FlashCast is using supports the execute bit, `imager.sh` must be marked as executable or else your mod will fail to install.
+Since FlashCast v1.1, `imager.sh` no longer needs to be marked executable.

 `imager.sh` is executed from your mod's root directory.
 To reference a data file, simply use its relative path from your root directory.
 If you wish, you